mibur1/psy111/book/statistics/10_Multilevel_Models/1_Multilevel_Reg.md

   name: python3
 ---

-# 14.1 Multilevel Regression in Python
+# 14.1 Multilevel Models

-To compute an Polynomial Regression in Python we will use the `statsmodels` package again.

-## Example dataset

-To demonstrate multilevel regression we use a the `sleepstudy` dataset.
+To demonstrate multilevel regression models, we use a the `sleepstudy` dataset from `statsmodels`.

-The `sleepstudy` dataset is a well-known dataset in the field of mixed-effects modeling, often used to illustrate the effects of sleep deprivation on cognitive performance.
+This is a well-known dataset in the field of mixed-effects modeling, often used to illustrate the effects of sleep deprivation on cognitive performance.
 It contains measurements from a study on reaction times of 18 participants under sleep deprivation conditions over a period of 10 days.
 It contain the following variables: